 Initial diagnosis is based on home sleep logs kept by the patient that show a non-24-hour sleep pattern.
 This is usually more easily distinguished if the patient’s sleep times are not constrained by social or occupational obligations.

 Confirmation of diagnosis may be obtained by the use of an actigraph, a device worn on the wrist that registers movement which is used to track the timing of sleep.
 The actigraph should be worn for sufficient time for the sleep cycle to complete at least one pass around the clock, typically several weeks.

-Documenting a non-24-hour pattern of secretion of hormones such as cortisol or melatonin may be a useful confirmation of the diagnosis, though this procedure is currently more commonly used for research purposes.
+Documenting a non-24-hour pattern of melatonin secretion may be a useful confirmation of the diagnosis, though this procedure is currently more commonly used for research purposes.